As a company, we must support our employees and our communities around the world to fulfill Colgate’s purpose to reimagine a healthier future for all.

 In mid-2020, when the impact of the Covid-19 pandemic started to sink in, there was a lot of talk about “silver linings.”
 People shared stories of upsides to remote work and school, like less time spent commuting, more time for family, pets or exercising.
 Yet at the same time, the toll of the stress, uncertainty and isolation of the pandemic came into focus.
 Suddenly, everyone was—and still is—talking openly about mental health.

 Could this be another silver lining?

-While it's encouraging to see lockdowns being lifted around the world, millions of kids back in the classroom and adults starting to return to the office, it’s clear that our mental health has been affected by the pandemic.
-In a survey of 130 countries, the World Health Organization reported widespread disruption to mental health services.
+Following the past two-plus years of uncertainty, loss and disruption, it’s clear that mental health continues to pose an ongoing challenge.
+The World Health Organization reported global prevalence of anxiety and depression increased by a massive 25%.
 In the U.S., almost half of adults say that worry or stress about the pandemic has impacted their mental health, and this number has remained consistent over the course of a year.
 And the CDC found that the rate of adolescents who experienced persistent feelings of sadness or hopelessness has grown consistently over the past decade, and this has only been heightened by the pandemic, with 1 in 4 young people feeling increased levels of depression.